Siamese Network#

 Training the network#

-Our implementation of the contrastive loss has the same signature of the loss functions for classification.
-This makes it possible to reuse the same training loop defined in previous tutorials.
+Our implementation of the contrastive loss has the same signature as a loss function for classification.
+This allows us to use the Trainer class defined in training.py file without any modification.

 preprocess = v2.Compose([v2.ToImage(), v2.ToDtype(torch.float32, scale=True)])